 - Without the capability to accurately measure overall emissions and understand their sources, comprehensive emission reduction efforts become much more difficult, because a large portion of emissions would be invisible, and thus unaccounted for.
 Similarly, area-source emissions are not well understood; at present there exist only snapshots provided by aircraft surveys, mostly representing just a few parts of North America.

-Matrix of measurement satellites
+Matrix of Measurement Satellites

 - MethaneSAT plays a unique and important role in the ecosystem of sensor types required to gather the data needed to know how best to reduce methane emissions.

 - For example, TROPOMI provides data about areas across the globe that have very large emissions.
-MethaneSAT will provide weekly data from many target regions around the world, quantifying almost all emissions and as well as larger point sources.
+MethaneSAT will provide weekly data from many target regions around the world, quantifying almost all emissions as well as larger point sources.
 This makes it possible to assess the full measure of the problem, determine who is responsible, and press for action.

 - Meanwhile, the California/Planet mission and GHGSat’s technology can be used by countries or companies to measure and monitor specific facilities with large emissions, for regulatory enforcement or operational compliance, once such measures are in place.